The Thriving Cult of Greed and Power: Research for the article

 Before penning "The Thriving Cult of Greed and Power", Behar had written a 1986 article in Forbes magazine, "The Prophet and Profits of Scientology", which reported on the Church of Scientology's business dealings and L. Ron Hubbard's financial success.
 Behar wrote that during research for "The Thriving Cult of Greed and Power", he and a Time contributing editor were themselves investigated by ten attorneys and six private investigators affiliated with the Church of Scientology.
-According to Behar, investigators contacted his friends and previous coworkers to ask them if he had a history of tax or drug problems, and obtained a copy of his personal credit report that had been obtained illegally from a national credit bureau.
+According to Behar, investigators contacted his friends and previous co-workers to ask them if he had a history of tax or drug problems, and obtained a copy of his personal credit report that had been obtained illegally from a national credit bureau.
 Behar conducted 150 interviews in the course of his research for the article.

 Behar wrote that the motive of these operatives was to "threaten, harass and discredit him".
 He later learned that the Church of Scientology had assigned its head private investigator to direct the Church's investigation into Behar.
 Anderson Cooper 360° reported that Behar had been contacted by Church of Scientology attorneys numerous times while doing research on the article.
 The parents of Noah Lottick, a Scientologist who had committed suicide, cooperated with Time and Reader's Digest.